Antares (rocket): Antares 300 series

-The announcement occurred as a result of the 2022 Russian invasion of Ukraine, which has jeopardized supply chains for the previous first stages, which are manufactured in Ukraine and use RD-181 engines from Russia.
+The announcement occurred as a result of the 2022 Russian invasion of Ukraine, which jeopardized supply chains for the previous first stages, which had been manufactured in Ukraine and used RD-181 engines from Russia.

 Second stage

 The second stage is an Orbital ATK Castor 30-series solid-fuel rocket, developed as a derivative of the Castor 120 solid motor used as Minotaur-C's first stage, itself based on a LGM-118 Peacekeeper ICBM first stage.
 The first two flights of Antares used a Castor 30A, which was replaced by the enhanced Castor 30B for subsequent flights.
 The Castor 30B produces 293.4 kN average and 395.7 kN maximum thrust, and uses electromechanical thrust vector control.
 For increased performance, the larger Castor 30XL is available and will be used on ISS resupply flights to allow Antares to carry the Enhanced Cygnus.

 The Castor 30XL upper stage for Antares 230+ is being optimized for the CRS-2 contract.
 The initial design of the Castor 30XL was conservatively built, and after gaining flight experience it was determined that the structural component of the motor case could be lightened.